-Additional Information - Non-immigrant students are subject to out-of-state tuition rates.
-Students with an F-1 visa must enroll for a full-time course of study, which is a minimum of 12 credits each term or semester.
+Summer enrollmentMay 1 • Additional Information - Non-immigrant students are subject to out-of-state tuition rates.
+Students with an F-1 visa must enroll for a full-time course of

-Questions regarding the most current regulations for admission of international students should be directed to the Director of Advising at 410-287-1000.
+Ouestions regarding the most current regulations for admission of international students should be directed to the Director of Advising at 410-287-1000.